- Statement of Purpose and Personal History Statement.

 Graduate Admissions Process and How to Apply:

-1. Review the information about the Graduate Admissions.
+1. Review the information on Graduate Admissions.

 2. Review the Graduate Division's minimum degree requirements for academic work.

-3. Review the departmental requirements (please note that applicants for the M.A. program should have fulfilled the equivalent of the Departmental requirements for the B.A. degree.
+3. Review the departmental requirements; please note that applicants for the M.A. program should have fulfilled the equivalent of the Departmental requirements for the B.A. degree.

 4. Review the information on required materials for admission (below).